Al Attiyah is favorite as race kicks off at Dakar 2020 rally - The Media Times

 Dakar Rally 2020 will also see the debut of Formula One world champion Fernando Alonso, the two-time Spanish champion, as he will be seen behind the wheels of a Toyota Hilux V-8 with compatriot Mark Coma.

-The duo finished third in a rally at the intersection of Saudi Arabia’s Al Ula Naomi, which it hopes to build on.
+The duo finished third in a rally at the intersection of Saudi Arabia’s Al Ula Naomi, which it hopes will build on it.

 (With investment from Red Bull Media)